Fabulang/stories/en/a2-foxs-trap.md

 Mouse jumped off Fox's head, and began to walk home.

-"Did you think I was stupid?" she said.
+"Do you think I'm stupid?" she said.